Chia-Network/chialisp-web/docs/tutorials/CAT_Launch_Process_Windows.md

 Welcome to the world of CATs!
 We're excited to have you here, and we can't wait to see the creative ideas you come up with.

 This tutorial will help you jump right in and get started with issuing your own CATs.
-However, there are a few things you should know before we begin.
+There are a few things you should know before we begin.

 The [CAT1 standard](https://chialisp.com/docs/puzzles/cats "CAT1 standard documentation") is finalized as of January 2022.

-To minimize your risk of running into unexpected results, we recommend that you do following (each of these will be discussed in more detail later in the tutorial):
+However, to minimize your risk of running into unexpected results, we recommend that you do following:

 * Generate a new public/private key pair for each CAT you issue.
 This key pair should be used for issuing one specific CAT **and nothing else**.
 It should also be the only key pair on your computer while issuing the CAT.
 * Test thoroughly on testnet before issuing your CAT to mainnet.